TechHutTV/homelab/cloud/README.md

 Work in progress.

 # Self-Host the Cloud!
-Ditching services like Google Workspace, Dropbox, iCloud, Microsoft 365, Amazon Photos, and other cloud service provides is critical...
+Ditching services like Google Workspace, Dropbox, iCloud, Microsoft 365, Amazon Photos, and other cloud service providers is critical...

 ## Nextcloud
 Work in progress.